plexil-bh/plexil_docs/ReleaseNotes/PLEXIL4ReleaseNotes.rst

 PLEXIL Executive
 ----------------

-The PLEXIL Executive's performance has been significantly improved.
+The |PLEXIL| Executive's performance has been significantly improved.
 Major areas of improvement:

 -  The plan reader's intermediate representation has been removed.
 XML is now translated directly into internal representations.
 -  Expression representations were reengineered from the ground up.
-See `Expressions <PLEXIL_4_Release_Notes#Expressions>`__ below for more information.
+See :ref:`Expressions <expressions_release4>` below for more information.
 -  The innermost routines of the Executive have been streamlined.
 -  The ``Id<T>`` "smart pointer" template has been eliminated.
 -  The executive core no longer uses any hash tables.

-The result is much faster overall execution time - typically 2-5x faster than PLEXIL 3 for medium sized plans - and a smaller but still significant improvement in memory usage.
+The result is much faster overall execution time - typically 2-5x faster than |PLEXIL| 3 for medium sized plans - and a smaller but still significant improvement in memory usage.
 Many memory leaks have also been eliminated.

+.. _expressions_release4:

 Expressions
 ~~~~~~~~~~~

 Previous versions of the Executive used double-precision floating point
-representation for all values in the language.
-PLEXIL 4 replaces this
+representation for all values in the language. |PLEXIL| 4 replaces this
 system with strongly typed ``Expression`` and ``Value`` objects.

-As a result the PLEXIL Executive is now much stricter about expression
+As a result the |PLEXIL| Executive is now much stricter about expression
 types:

 -  Boolean is now a distinct type, incompatible with numeric types.
 -  The Executive will report an error if a Real value is assigned to an
    Integer variable.

-Since the PLEXIL language was originally designed to be a strongly typed
+Since the |PLEXIL| language was originally designed to be a strongly typed
 language, this should have no effect on conformant plans.
 However,
 non-conforming plans which used to run in earlier releases due to lax
 type checking by the Executive may no longer work as before.